-In internal series/parallel connections, CH1 and CH2 always have identical voltage and current setting value.
+In internal series connections, CH1 and CH2 always have identical current settings.
+Their voltages can be set separately.
+In internal parallel connections, CH1 and CH2 always have identical voltage and current settings.

-13.2.5 Output Off Mode
+13.2.4 Output Off Mode

 Tap the CH-Off Mode drop-down menu to select the output state when channels are off.
 Available selections include "0 V", "IMM", and "Delay."